 A comprehensive analysis of the legal rights of prisoners, probationers and parolees derived from case law, statutes and constitutional principles on both state and federal levels.
 4309 Seminar in Criminal Justice Films (3-3-0) Prerequisite: Senior standing.

 This course examines the substance contributions of films, a familiar aspect of American culture, to citizen attitudes and stereotypes about the criminal justice system, criminology and the law.

-4310 Criminal Court Administration (3-3-0)

-Prerequisite: Junior standing, CJ 1301, and CJ 2302.
-The role of the criminal court manager is explored.
-The organization, structure and operations of criminal courts are examined through the application of principles of supervision, management and human relations.

 4311 Security Management (3-3-0)

 Prerequisite: CJ 3309.